The best time to spay puppy or kitten is before they reach puberty.

 When Should You NOT Spay or Neuter Before Puberty

 People who will show their dogs or cats in a professional manner, like at the Westminster Kennel Club, American Cat Fanciers Association or other professional show circuits might not want to spay or neuter when their pet is younger.
-There’s a big debate on this topic and I’m not going to discuss it here but if that interests you, do your research.
-There’s lots on the internet!
+There’s a big debate on this topic but we urge you to talk to your veterinarian and do your research.

 Military Working Dogs and Police Canines

-These high-energy dogs have specific regiments and training for their jobs.
-Spaying and neutering at a young age isn’t routinely performed.
-Not saying it isn’t done but when it is, it usually doesn’t happen until the dog is over 2 years old.
+Spaying and neutering isn’t typically done to military working dogs or police canines.
+It’s believed these high-energy dogs benefit from being spayed or neuter later.
+However, in some cases it is done at younger ages but when it is, it usually doesn’t happen until the dog is over 2 years old.
 Here’s an article that discusses the 9 biggest myths about military working dogs.

 If you’re still wondering when the best time is to spay puppy or kitten, err on the side of youth…getting them fixed when they’re young helps them bounce back after surgery, helps them NOT start peeing in the house, reduces unwanted litters and helps pets become adopted much more quicker.

-If you’re looking for a local veterinarian, send us a message, we can refer you to some awesome vets!
+If you’re looking for a local veterinarian, send us a message, we can refer you to some awesome vets in Muncie, Anderson and New Castle!

 Kelley Stewart, CEO|Pet Sitter